dbo99/csdvr----calsimII-data-vis-in-r/README.md

  version 1.01_8.15.2018

- calsim data visualizer (post-processor) in R | analyze calsim output for large numbers of variables or scenarios | export report or presentation ready plot images (jpg, html, pdf, etc) | calsim is a california water resources planning model
+ calsim data visualizer (post-processor) in R | analyze calsim output for large numbers of variables or scenarios | export report or presentation ready plot images (jpg, interactive html, pdf, etc) | calsim is a california water resources planning model

    key file  | use
 ------------ | -------------